 A DUI conviction in Illinois becomes a permanent part of your driving record; the record of a DUI charge cannot be sealed or expunged.
 Because a DUI conviction is a criminal conviction, it can be a source of embarrassment.
 A DUI conviction can harm your current and future employment opportunities.
 A DUI conviction could cause you to lose any security clearances you may have.
 If you maintain a Commercial Driver’s License (CDL), the Illinois Secretary of State will disqualify you from maintaining a CDL as a result of a DUI conviction.
 A DUI conviction may make it difficult for you to rent an apartment, or even cause damage to relationships and marriages.
 As a result of a DUI conviction, you will be required to carry high-risk auto insurance for at least 3 years, which can be very expensive.
 The list of unintended, and collateral, consequences goes on and on.

 HOW A DUI LAWYER CAN HELP

-Attorney David B. Franks, a Member of the National College for DUI Defense, and an experienced DUI defense lawyer, can provide an aggressive and rigorous defense for those charged with DUI.
+Attorney David B. Franks, a Member of the National College for DUI Defense, and a well-known, best in class experienced DUI defense lawyer, can provide an aggressive and rigorous defense for those charged with DUI.
 Contact Franks & Rechenberg, P.C. today for a free initial consultation.